-The jugular vein has a superficial course in the neck and is not protected by bone or cartilage.
+The jugular vein has a superficial course in the neck and has no protection from bone or cartilage.
 It is beneath the sternocleidomastoid muscle and easily prone to blunt or penetrating trauma.
 Injury to the vein can result in significant hemorrhage as well as a risk of air embolism.
 Digital compression is the simplest way to control bleeding from a lacerated internal jugular vein.
 Surgical exploration may be necessary.
-If possible, the internal jugular vein should be repaired, with care take to limit narrowing the vessel.
-In severe cases the internal jugular vein may need to be ligated.
-At the time of exploration care should also be taken to assess other structures such as vagus nerve and carotid artery, as well as the nearby aerodigestive structures.
+If possible, the internal jugular vein should be repaired, with care taken to limit narrowing the vessel.
+In severe cases, the internal jugular vein may require ligation.
+At the time of exploration, attention is also necessary to assess other structures such as the vagus nerve and carotid artery, as well as the nearby aerodigestive structures.

 Jugular Venous Pressure

-The internal jugular vein is used for cannulation since it is large, superficial in location, and usually does not vary in its course along the neck.
-This can be the preferred initial access site for central venous catheterization.
+The internal jugular vein is used for cannulation since it is large, superficial in location, and usually does not vary in its course along the neck; this can be the preferred initial access site for central venous catheterization.
 The central line may be placed to monitor jugular venous pressure, administer fluids and medications, nutrition, or resuscitate a patient.
-The most common complication following placement of the internal jugular vein via the neck is puncture of the carotid artery.
+The most common complication following placement of the internal jugular vein via the neck is a puncture of the carotid artery.
 Pneumothorax can occur if the needle is penetrated deep into the neck.
 However, the risk is lower when compared to subclavian access.
-In rare cases, the vagus nerve may also be injured.
+In rare cases, the vagus nerve may also suffer injury.

 Thrombosis of the internal jugular vein is usually iatrogenic as a result of an internal jugular central venous catheter.
 Recently, there has been an increased incidence due to intravenous drug users injecting directly into their internal jugular veins.
 The most common clinical manifestations of thrombosis include neck pain, fever, leukocytosis, and swelling.
 The swelling may also extend into the ipsilateral upper extremity.
 Urschel sign is occasionally appreciated in which there is distention in the lower neck and anterior chest veins as a result of the impedance of drainage from the internal jugular.
-Diagnosis can be made with venous duplex ultrasonography of the neck.
-US findings include incompressible vein, the presence of a clot, and no response to Valsalva maneuver.
-Contrast CT may also be used for diagnosis.
+Diagnosis is possible with venous duplex ultrasonography of the neck.
+US findings include incompressible vein, the presence of a clot, and no response to the Valsalva maneuver.
+Contrast CT may also assist with diagnosis.
 Sequelae of thrombosis can include an extension of the thrombus or pulmonary embolism.
 Therefore, internal jugular thrombosis is viewed as a deep vein thrombosis.
 Treatment for thrombosis may include a need for anticoagulation.

-Internal jugular thrombosis as a result of pharyngeal infection is known as Lemierre Syndrome.
-This can occur when a pharyngeal infection, such as an abscess, extends into the internal jugular vein.
-A deadly complication of this process includes an extension of a septic thromboembolus into the lungs.
+Internal jugular thrombosis as a result of pharyngeal infection is known as Lemierre syndrome.
+This condition can occur when a pharyngeal infection, such as an abscess, extends into the internal jugular vein.
+A deadly complication of this process includes an extension of septic thromboembolism into the lungs.
 Treatment is antibiotics and perhaps anticoagulation.

-The jugular vein has great clinical importance for physicians and nurses.
-It not only offers a way to monitor fluid status of a patient but is a convenient method of administering fluids and medications.
-The jugular vein is often cannulated for TPN, temporary hemodialysis and administration of chemotherapeutic medications.
-Once the cannula is inserted, the nurse is responsible for maintaining the site clean and observing for signs of infection.
+The jugular vein has significant clinical importance for physicians and nurses.
+It not only offers a way to monitor the fluid status of a patient but is a convenient method of administering fluids and medications.
+The jugular vein is often a site for cannulation for TPN, temporary hemodialysis, and administration of chemotherapeutic medications.
+Following the insertion of the cannula, the nurse is responsible for maintaining the site clean and observing for signs of infection.